content

 - continuous collaboration and fast response to change, while the iterative model takes a more gradual approach, building up the final product over multiple iterations

-- scrum is an agile methodology
+- SCRUM is an agile methodology

 the agile manifesto